 Every year, some seven million people visit the Eiffel Tower, making it the world's most popular monument operating as a paid tourist attraction.
-While the money is well worth the views and the experience of ascending the tower, especially on a first visit, there are also more budget-friendly ways to enjoy the iconic monument.
+Especially when it's your first visit, the money is well worth the views and the experience of ascending the tower.

-It's simply captivating to behold, and a must-see nocturnal attraction in Paris.
+It's simply captivating to behold: a must-see nocturnal attraction in Paris.

 When to Catch the Show?
 How Long Does It Last?